beojan/atlas-mpl/README.rst

 In addition, this package also provides:

+-  A function to draw the ATLAS label (requires ``usetex: true`` as set by the included ATLAS style)
+-  A `plot` module containing functions to plot pre-binned histograms and limits.
+This includes functionality for plotting stacked backgrounds along with data and ratios in the usual ATLAS style.
 -  A matplotlib style based on the background / foreground from the VIM `Paper <https://github.com/NLKNguyen/papercolor-theme>`__ color scheme, along with a print version with a white background.